CoFH/cofh.github.io/docs/thermal-foundation/items/tools/redprint/index.md

 ![Redprint](/assets/images/thermal-foundation/redprint.png){:style="height: 128px"}

-**Redprints** are tools that can copy the configuration of certain blocks to other blocks of the same type.
+**Redprints** are items that can copy the configuration of certain blocks to other blocks of the same type.